zopefoundation/ZODB/documentation/guide/writing-persistent-objects.rst

 =============================

 Every persistent object is stored in its own database record.
-Some storages maintain multile object revisions, in which case each persistent object is stored in its own set of records.
+Some storages maintain multiple object revisions, in which case each persistent object is stored in its own set of records.
 Data for different persistent objects are stored separately.

-The database manages each object separately, according to a lifecycle described in the next section.
+The database manages each object separately, according to a :ref:`life cycle <object-life-cycle-label>`.

-This is important when considering how to distribute data accross your objects.
-If you use lots of little persistent objects, then more objects may need to be loaded or saved and you may incur more memory overhead.
-OTOH, of objects are too big, you may load or save more data than would otherwise be needed.
+This is important when considering how to distribute data across your objects.
+If you use lots of small persistent objects, then more objects may need to be loaded or saved and you may incur more memory overhead.
+On the other hand, if objects are too big, you may load or save more data than would otherwise be needed.

-.. _schema-migration-label
+.. _schema-migration-label:

 Schema migration
 ================